festivities/Blender-miHoYo-Shaders/scripts/setup_wizard/README.md

 * This may be handy in the scenario that you use BetterFBX and do not want to use Blender's vanilla FBX importer.

 You can disable the cache for any step by changing `"cache_key": "<whatever value is here>",` to `"cache_key": "",`
-* The cache (`cache.json.tmp`) is used to "save" your previous choice for a future step.
+* The cache (`cache.json.tmp`) is used to "save" your previous choice for a future step that uses the same folder (ex. character model, textures and outline lightmaps).
 It gets overwritten each time you run the Setup Wizard and is purely a temporary file.

 ### Other Notes:
 * The `component_name` should NOT be modified.
-This is how the Setup Wizard triggers the next component.
+This is how the Setup Wizard identifies and triggers the next component.
-* Metadata is simply there to help provide human readable information and what each component requires
+* Metadata is simply there to help provide human readable information and what each component requires (what should be selected on the file explorer window).

-## Steps (Condensed Version)
+## Features/Components

-> Note: Ideally these steps don't change too much once this releases!
+> Note: Ideally these steps won't change too much once this releases!
 Sorry in advance if they do!

 0. Setup Wizard
 1. Import Materials
 2. Import Character Model
-3. ~~Join Body Parts to Body~~
+3. Replace/Re-Assign Default Character Model Materials (and rename)
 4. Import Character Textures
-5. Import Outlines
+5. Import `miHoYo - Outlines`
 6. Setup Outlines (Geometry Nodes)
 7. Import Lightmaps for Outlines
 8. Import Material Data
 9. Fix Mouth Outlines - **[Disabled by Default]**
+10. Delete Empties

 ## Steps (Detailed Guide)

-> Note: Ideally these steps don't change too much once this releases!
+> Note: Ideally these steps won't change too much once this releases!
 Sorry in advance if they do!

 0. Setup Wizard
     * This step starts the Setup Wizard process.
 It also is **very important** for setting up the Python paths so that the scripts can import dependencies and other scripts.
     * If you are running into an error about `invoke_next_step`, this is likely your issue.
-You only need to run the very first of the Setup Wizard and then you can close out of the File Explorer window.
+You only need to run this step for the Setup Wizard and then you can close out of the File Explorer window.
-    * Select the root folder that contains Festivity's Shaders.
+    * Select the root folder that contains Festivity's Shaders
+        * Cache not enabled in this step in case you run it only to set up your `sys.path`/Python path)
 1. Import Materials
     * This step imports `miHoYo - Genshin Hair`, `miHoYo - Genshin Face`, `miHoYo - Genshin Body` and `miHoYo - Genshin Outlines`.
     * Select the root folder that contains Festivity's Shaders.
 2. Import Character Model
     * This step imports the character model which should be a .fbx file
     * Select the folder that contains the character model and textures. **It is assumed that the textures for the character are also in this folder.**
-3. ~~Join Body Parts to Body~~ **Deprecated.
-Unsupported.** Just manually Ctrl+J it yourself.
+3. Replace Default Character Model Materials (and rename)
+    * This step replaces/re-assigns the default character model materials to the shader's materials.
-    * Placeholder: Naming Convention of Genshin Materials: `miHoYo - Genshin {Body Part}` where `{Body Part}` is `Hair`, `Body`, `Dress`, `Dress1`, `Dress2`, etc.
+    * Naming Convention of Genshin Materials (and their Shader nodes): `miHoYo - Genshin {Body Part}`
+        * `{Body Part}` can be `Hair`, `Body`, `Dress`, `Dress1`, `Dress2`, etc.
-    * Yes, this tool also handle special exceptions for characters like: `Yelan`, `Collei` and `Rosaria` who may have their `Dress` set to `Hair` instead of the usual `Body`.
+    * Yes, this tool also handles special exceptions for characters like: `Yelan`, `Collei` and `Rosaria` who may have their `Dress` set to `Hair` instead of the usual `Body`.
+    * Select the folder that contains the character model and textures. **It is assumed that the textures for the character are also in this folder.** (Needed purely to get the character name)
 4. Import Character Textures
     * This step imports the character textures and assigns them to the materials imported in Step 1.
-    * Yes, this tool also handle special exceptions for characters like: `Yelan`, `Collei` and `Rosaria` who may have their `Dress` set to `Hair` instead of the usual `Body`.
+    * Yes, this tool also handles special exceptions for characters like: `Yelan`, `Collei` and `Rosaria` who may have their `Dress` set to `Hair` instead of the usual `Body`.
     * **This step uses the cache** so you do not need to select a folder.
 It uses what was selected in Step 2 (unless you've disabled it).
-5. Import Outlines
+5. Import `miHoYo - Outlines`
     * This step imports the `miHoYo - Outlines` node group, which is found in the `experimental-blender-3.3` folder.
     * Select the `miHoYo - Outlines.blend` file.
 6. Setup Outlines (Geometry Nodes)
     * This step creates and sets up the Outlines (Geometry Nodes modifier)
     * Naming Convention of Geometry Nodes: `GeometryNodes {Mesh Name}`
+        * {Mesh Name} can be `Body`, `Face`, `Face_Eye`, `Brow` (`Face_Eye` and `Brow` don't really get used though and `Face_Eye` has Outline Thickness set to 0.0 by default)
+    * Naming Convention of Outline Materials: `miHoYo - Genshin {Body Part} Outlines`
+        * `{Body Part}` can be `Hair`, `Body`, `Dress`, `Dress1`, `Dress2`, etc.
     * No selection needed.
 7. Import Lightmaps for Outlines
     * This step imports Lightmap textures and assigns them to to materials.
-    * Yes, this tool also handle special exceptions for characters like: `Yelan`, `Collei` and `Rosaria` who may have their `Dress` set to `Hair` instead of the usual `Body`.
+    * Yes, this tool also handles special exceptions for characters like: `Yelan`, `Collei` and `Rosaria` who may have their `Dress` set to `Hair` instead of the usual `Body`.
     * **This step uses the cache** so you do not need to select a folder.
 It uses what was selected in Step 2 or Step 4 (unless you've disabled them).
 8. Import Material Data
     * This step imports JSON files containing material data with useful information for shader accuracy, such as specular colors, metalmap scale, metallic colors, outline colors, shininess values, etc.